Mysteries Solved

 That’s just above the 29.76% who solved riddle #5, which I find particularly delicious: “Even on Christmas Day, I’m full of fas and las.”
 The word “even” signals the Christmas caroling motif as a red (and green) herring, and the riddle itself contains key phonetic elements—“fa,” “la” and “full”—of the answer, Mamoun’s Falafel, whose signage touts a policy of taking falafel and other orders 365 days a year.

 Riddle #3—“Under a common name made proper, my once-threatened Rayn continues”—contains a conspicuous clue in the homophone “Rayn.”
 Yet its meaning proved fairly obscure.
 Only 21.43% connected it to Raynham, the 19-room, 220-year-old manor home from which the locally royal Townshend family once presided.
 In 2021, the family’s latest heirs decided to shed the home and its 26 surrounding acres, prompting fears that a heavy-handed developer would demolish first and ask questions later.
-Instead, the heirs agreed to sell to a group of preservation-minded investors who’ve now converted Raynham from an estate into The Estate, a wedding and party venue.
+Instead, the heirs agreed to sell to a group of preservation-minded investors who’ve now converted Raynham from an estate to The Estate, a wedding and party venue and, as the riddle observes, “a common name made proper.”

 An intrepid 14.29% of respondents solved the second-toughest riddle, riddle #8: “Of my kind, I’m the first; for my kind, I’m the last.”
 It’s cryptic, yes, but so is the answer: Grove Street Cemetery, the first chartered cemetery in America and the final resting place for the people it serves.